RobBednark/quiz-me/README.md

 ## TODO / Backlog / Features / Stories
 NOTE: all new backlog items should be added to https://trello.com/b/5WCzHwdo/quizme

+* 6/24/20 FEATURE: add option to sort questions by number of times answered
+* 6/24/20 FEATURE: put question and response in a single page, with the answer collapsed
+* 6/24/20 FEATURE: show questions ordered by importance
+* 6/24/20 FEATURE: add option to show unanswered questions first/last
+* 6/24/20 FEATURE: add favorite or "like" percentage value for responses; similar to importance, but more for enjoyment of the question; add option to show questions sorted by "like"
 * 9/14/16 STYLE: in list of tags, change the color of the tag if the tag is selected, to make it clear which are selected
 * 9/11/16 FEATURE: For the selected tags, show them one per line right under "Tags selected:", along with num_questions and time periods, as is shown in the next section with all the tags.
 As a user, I want to see these tags at the top and not have to hunt for them.
 * 9/7/16 MODIFY: in the admin, modify it so that the width of the question/answer text isn't a single line and extremely wide